Pessimistic Off-Policy Optimization for Learning to Rank: Additional Experiments

-In the first experiment of \cref{sec: results}, we show the superiority of LCB methods over the wide range of $\delta$ values.
-In \cref{fig:01} we show the simplest case when using only the most frequent query to observe the effect of LCBs without possible skewing due to averaging over multiple queries.
+\paragraph{Most Frequent Query} In \cref{fig:01}, we show the simplest case when using only the most frequent query to observe the effect of LCBs without possible skewing due to averaging over multiple queries.
 Results found in the most frequent query support those already discussed in \emph{Top 10 Queries}.